jGRASP Accessibility

 Colors and Contrast

 The Look&Feel can be selected through "Settings" > "Look And Feel / Theme".
-A high contrast dark theme is available.
+A high contrast dark theme and dark themes with augmented focus visibility are available.
 This and editing window colors can be set using "Settings" > "Colors".

 Assistive Technologies